So here we are! Part three of the Secret Wedding diary.

 We have booked the meal for after the wedding, we are going to a nice little Italian at Granary Wharf, which means we should be able to get some nice photos in the dark arches (not as gloomy as they sound).

-I’m not entirely sure all the fancy lotions are working as hoped, it’s entirely possible I’ll need to implement Plan C – drink Prosecco until I feel pretty.
+I’m also not entirely sure all the fancy lotions are working as hoped, it is entirely possible I’ll need to implement Plan C – drink prosecco until I feel pretty.

 The kids are away for the week after the wedding so our ‘honeymoon’ will be a few days in the lakes and a few days doing things we can’t do with kids about.
 Mostly sleeping, drinking and watching adult films.